 “Oh, Mr. Finger-” he replied shaking his head.

 “I thought we agreed on Bill?
 There’s no argument, I’m calling a cab.”

 There was a small bench outside the ER entry where they waited for the cab.
 It would be dawn soon but the night air was still a hot and heavy blanket that seemed to weigh everything down.
 Gabrielle sat between her two friends and with great effort was able to stay awake.
 Duvan quickly fell asleep, his head hanging back in exhaustion.
 Bill counted out ten twenty dollar bills and had them ready when the cab arrived a short time later.

 Bill looked around and said, “This place never really sleeps, does it?

 “Duvan?” he asked gently shaking his young friend.
 “Cab’s here.
 Come on,” he added as he gave Duvan the roll of twenties.
 “That should cover it.
 Hey, what’s your phone number?”

-Gabrielle embraced him once more, they said their goodbyes and watched as the taxi drove away.
+Gabrielle embraced Duvan, whispered goodbye into his ear and waited for the taxi to depart.
 “I need the chapel,” she declared.
 “Are you coming?”